Honda EB3000c (Discontinued)

 Features

-The device’s light indicators will display if its oil levels are insufficient and the generator is ready.
+The device's light indicators will illuminate to indicate if its oil levels are insufficient and the generator is ready.

 The Honda EB3000c versus other generators